Urban Stormwater & Green Infrastructure

 Examples of work in this area include:

-- Analysis of urban flood mechanisms under short-duration, high-intensity rainfall
+• Analyses of urban flood mechanisms under intense rainfall and short-duration storms

-- Evaluation of combined green/grey systems for stormwater management and urban resilience
+• Evaluation of combined green/grey stormwater systems for urban flood mitigation and resilience

 Selected publications for this topic will be added here, including representative papers on hydrologic modeling, green infrastructure performance, and stormwater system behavior.